ktmeaton/obsidian-public/academic/Sampling Bias Experiment.md

 style 3 fill:#1f77b4,stroke:#333,stroke-width:1px,fill-opacity:0.25;
 ```

-4,552 records of human plague cases dating from 1776 - 2008 were selected to be the case records dataset ([[Xu et al. 2019 Historical Genomic Data|Xu et al. 2019]]).
+4,552 records of human plague cases dating from 1776 - 2008 were selected to be the case records dataset ([[Xu 2019 Historical Genomic Data|Xu et al. 2019]]).
 The number of records was randomly subsampled down to 455 (10%).

 558 [[Yersinia pestis|Y. pestis]] genomic assembles were identified from the NCBI databases using [[NCBImeta_Paper]].
 Collection date and location were curated by cross-referencing the original publications.
 Of the initial 558 genomes, 367 genomes were collected between 1776 - 2008 and are associated with clades causing infection in humans. [[Geocode|Geocoding]] was performed using [[GeoPy]] and the [[Nominatim|Nominatim API]] for [[OpenStreeMap]].
 Latitude and longitude for each sample were standardized at the levels of country and state.